-Our ability to predict and prevent harmful algal blooms is directly related to our ability to study and understand cyanobacteria.
-Numerous studies have used the FlowCam to rapidly enumerate, image, and aid in the identification of harmful algae present in water samples to better track, trend and predict blooms.
-We've collected our favorite studies on cyanobacteria into one document that features synopses of the following papers:
+Our ability to predict and prevent harmful algal blooms is directly related to our ability to research and understand cyanobacteria.
+Numerous studies have used FlowCam to rapidly enumerate, image, and aid in the identification of harmful algae present in water samples to better track, trend, and predict blooms.

-- Chaffin et al., 2019, "Cyanobacterial blooms in the central basin of Lake Erie: Potentials for cyanotoxins and environmental drivers", Journal of Great Lakes Research
+- Chaffin et al., 2019, "Cyanobacterial blooms in the central basin of Lake Erie: Potentials for cyanotoxins and environmental drivers," Journal of Great Lakes Research

 - Chaffin et al., 2018, "Interactions between nitrogen form, loading rate, and light intensity on Microcystis and Planktothrix growth and microcystin production", Harmful Algae